argoproj-archive/argo-site/docs/yaml/argo_tutorial_2_create_docker_image_build_workflow.md

 1. To set up a policy to automatically trigger this workflow, please review the steps for policy creation and YAML templates under the CI-workflow tutorial
 2. In Argo web UI, go to Templates menu, search for that policy and click Enabled.
-3. For every commit on thatrepo, <span style="color: #ff0000;">your workflow will get triggered based on your policy.</span>
+3. For every commit on that repo, your workflow will get triggered based on your policy.